-There are three ways to back up and restore your Moxa switch's configuration: from a local configuration file, by remote TFTP server, and with Auto Backup Configurator (ABC-02).
+There are four ways to back up and restore your Moxa switch's configuration: from a local configuration file, by remote TFTP server, by remote SCP server, and with Auto Backup Configurator (ABC-02).

 Local

 - 1. Click the Backup button to back up the configuration file to a local drive. - 2.
 Browse for a configuration on a local disk, and then click the Restore button.